Manuel Espírito Santo: Junior formulae

 After starting his career at the comparatively late age of 14, Espírito Santo made his racing debut in single-seater machinery at the end of 2019, driving for Drivex School at Barcelona in the final round of the F4 Spanish Championship.
 He finished eighth in his maiden race.

-After a year of senior-level karting, the Portuguese returned to Spanish F4 in 2021.
+After a year of senior-level karting, Espírito Santo returned to Spanish F4 in 2021.
 Despite starting out with multiple points-scoring weekends for MP Motorsport, Espírito Santo managed just two further points finishes in the season's second half, ending up 17th in the standings.
 He switched to Teo Martín Motorsport for the 2022 season, where he would fail to score points in the opening two events before moving to Campos Racing.
 The results swiftly improved, as Espírito Santo scored a pair of podiums at Valencia — his first weekend for the team.
 Further points followed at Spa, Aragón, and Barcelona, results which helped Espírito Santo to 12th place in the championship.
 At the end of the year, he represented Team Portugal in the Formula 4 Cup of the FIA Motorsport Games, where he qualified in fifth, placed second during the qualifying race, and ended up second overall in the main race.

 Sportscar career

 2023

 2023 saw Espírito Santo enter prototype racing, as he would drive in the European Le Mans Series alongside gentleman drivers Michael Jensen and Nick Adcock, driving an LMP3 car for Team Virage.
 He managed to impress in his debut season, scoring pole positions at Spa and his home track in the Algarve.
 However, retirements at Aragón and the Algarve blighted the team's season, as Espírito Santo and his teammates ended up tenth in the teams' standings.

-Additionally, the Portuguese driver joined the team in the Ultimate Cup Series that year in the Proto P3 class.
+Additionally, Espírito Santo joined the team in the Ultimate Cup Series that year in the Proto P3 class.
 The team dominated, as Espírito Santo helped them towards three victories whilst scoring four fastest laps; he ended up second in the drivers' championship after missing one race.
 He also raced in the Road to Le Mans, a preliminary event ahead of the 24 Hours of Le Mans.
 Espírito Santo took pole and crossed the finish line first during the opening race, though he and teammate Martin Rich were demoted to fourth after the Portuguese received a five-second penalty for overtaking under safety car conditions.